thunlp/CED/README.md

 $ python 5_3_CED_CNN.py
 ```

-We also show our experiment exvironment in requirements.txt file.
+We also show our experiment environment in requirements.txt file.

 ## Citation